JSON-MSON/iam-ad-lab/README.md

 ## Infrastructure note: the Windows 10 domain client

-The plan is to domain-join a physical Windows 10 Pro machine (a repurposed 2014 Mac Mini, running Windows via Boot Camp) to this same domain, to demonstrate the client side of this setup — not just the server console.
+A physical Windows 10 Pro machine (a repurposed 2014 Mac Mini, running Windows via Boot Camp) is domain-joined to this same domain — confirmed via `Get-ComputerInfo` returning `CsPartOfDomain: True`, `CsDomain: lab.local` — demonstrating the client side of this setup, not just the server console.
 Getting Windows running on that hardware at all was its own significant undertaking, documented in full in this portfolio's main lab playbook, including an abandoned bare-metal Windows *Server* attempt and the eventual working Windows 10 + Boot Camp Assistant path.
 That write-up is kept separate from this repo since it's really its own story about unsupported-hardware troubleshooting — but it's the reason this project's domain-controller work happened on Samba4 rather than Windows Server in the first place.

 ## What I'd do differently in production